Fontella Bass: Recording career

-Bass followed with "Recovery," which did moderately well, peaking at #13 (R&B) and #37 (pop) in early 1966.
-The same year brought two more R&B hits, "I Can't Rest" (backed with "I Surrender)" and "You'll Never Know."
+Bass followed with "Recovery", which did moderately well, peaking at number 13 (R&B) and number 37 (pop) in early 1966.
+The same year brought two more R&B hits: "I Can't Rest" (backed with "I Surrender)" and "You'll Never Know".
 Her only album with Chess Records, The New Look, sold reasonably well, but Bass soon became disillusioned with Chess and decided to leave the label after only two years, in 1967.
 Bass claimed that, although the credited co-writers Carl Smith and Raynard Miner, and record producer Billy Davis, had assured her that her contribution to co-writing the lyrics of "Rescue Me" would be acknowledged, this was never done.

 I had the first million seller for Chess since Chuck Berry about 10 years before.
 Things were riding high for them, but when it came time to collect my first royalty check, I looked at it, saw how little it was, tore it up and threw it back across the desk.

 Bass demanded a better royalty rate and artistic control; she approached her then manager Billy Davis about securing her writing credit on the song but was told not to worry about it.
 When the record came out and her name was still not on it, she was told it would be on the legal documents, but this never happened.
-She continued to agitate about the matter for a couple of years but later recalled: "It actually side-stepped me in the business because I got a reputation of being a trouble maker."
+She continued to agitate about the matter for a couple of years but later recalled: "It actually side-stepped me in the business because I got a reputation of being a trouble maker".

 Tiring of the mainstream music scene, she and husband Lester Bowie left America and moved to Paris in 1969, where she recorded two albums with the Art Ensemble of Chicago – Art Ensemble of Chicago with Fontella Bass and Les Stances a Sophie (both 1970).
 The latter was the soundtrack from the French movie of the same title.
-Bass's vocals, backed by the powerful, pulsating push of the band, have allowed the "Theme De YoYo" to remain an underground cult classic ever since.
 She also appeared on Bowie's The Great Pretender (1981) and All the Magic (1982).

-Even with the success of "Rescue Me" it was many years and much litigation before Bass would be credited with her share of the songwriting and the royalties.
+Even with the success of "Rescue Me", it was many years and much litigation before Bass would be credited with her share of the songwriting and the royalties.
+In 1993, Bass sued American Express and she gained significant settlement.